aksio-insurtech/Defaults/README.md

 the creation of projects that are to be published as NuGet packages.

 With the introduction of [Global AnalyserConfig](https://docs.microsoft.com/en-us/dotnet/fundamentals/code-analysis/configuration-files#global-analyzerconfig) one can take typical things one would hav ein `.editorconfig` files and package for reuse.
-This project does so as well by adding
+This project does so as well by adding a global editorconfig.
+For examples on how these can be set up look [here](https://github.com/dotnet/roslyn/blob/main/.editorconfig) or [here](https://gist.github.com/bryanknox/e07027d4d32e0288e488b918545786c8).

 ### Packages